The following resources can help providers and others find services in their community.

 Domestic Violence and Rape Assistance Locator - The U.S. Department of Justice's Office on Violence Against Women provides an interactive map that lists resources for rape and domestic violence prevention and assistance by state.

 Runaway and Homeless Youth - The National Runaway Switchboard is the federally- designated communication system for runaway and homeless youth.
-Call 1-800-RUNAWAY 24 hours a day.
+Call 1-800-RUNAWAY or text 66008 24 hours a day, 7 days a week.

 Homelessness Resource Center - Find local homelessness resources available near you.